Seteco/Somorrostro/Updating-Netdata.md

 If you installed it from a binary package, the best way is to **obtain a newer copy** from the source you got it in the first place.

 If a newer version of netdata is not available from the source you got it, we suggest to uninstall the version you have and follow the **[[Installation]]** page for installing a fresh version of netdata.

+---

+(This page is used to by the netdata dashboard to help the users update)